hdachev/divan/README.md

-fast **in-memory**, **in-process** key-value store for node with **snapshot and AOF persistance** and **CouchDB-style map-reduce views**.
+Fast **in-memory**, **in-process** key-value store for node with **snapshot and AOF persistance** and **CouchDB-style map-reduce views**.

-Just make sure your data fits in memory, currently I wouldn't recommend it for a dataset with more than 500K docs, but considering ways to improve memory consumption, perhaps by flushing part of the indices to disk.
+Just make sure your data fits in memory, currently I wouldn't recommend divan for a dataset with more than 500K docs.

 ### why? because!